Job prospects Elementary School Teacher's Aide in Ontario

 Job opportunities in Ontario

-The employment outlook will be fair for Elementary and secondary school teacher assistants (NOC 4413) in Ontario for the 2021-2023 period.
+The employment outlook will be moderate for Elementary and secondary school teacher assistants (NOC 4413) in Ontario for the 2022-2024 period.

 The following factors contributed to this outlook: